leonardoffreitas/employee-manager/README.md

 To close, you can press the keys `ctrl` + `c` on your keyboard, like said on the screen.

-To start the server on a different port type the port in the end of the command - 8080, for example:
+>To start the server on a different port, type the port in the end of the command - 8080, for example:
 `python manage.py runserver 8080`

 #### Employee Manager Interface